ShizukaDonaghue/serene-meditation/README.md

 * [Grammarly](https://app.grammarly.com/) was used to fix grammatical errors across the project.

 ## Testing
-The website was tested on the following browsers with success:<br>
+The website was tested on the following browsers for appearance, functionality and responsiveness:<br>
-    Google Chrome, Safari, Microsoft Edge, Mozilla Firefox, and Opera.
+    Google Chrome, Safari, Microsoft Edge, Mozilla Firefox, and Opera<br>

+Please see below "Resolved Bugs" and "Unresolved Bug" sections for details.

 ### User Stories